NonsoTheTechGuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-# Project: 0x05.
+# About Bash Project: 0x05.
 Processes and Signals

 ## Resources
 ---